brendangeck/semantic-release-kaniko/docs/configuration.md

 ### compressionLevel

 This flag sets the compression level.
-The default value is -1.

 **.releaserc:**